kipkir/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that prints all letters except q and e in lowercase
+a program that prints all single digit numbers of base 10 starting from 0 followed by a new line